v-r-a/CSerialTransfer/README.md

 BAUD RATE:
 I have tested the communication at 1M baud rate.
 It works fine with Arduino Uno/ Nano/ Mega.

+Find all the details of FTDI USB driver in [this](https://github.com/v-r-a/CSerialTransfer/blob/master/AN232B-04_DataLatencyFlow.pdf) pdf
 # CSerialTransfer
 Linux Serial Transfer Library adapted from PowerBrokers SerialTransfer as mirror library.